 Take part in a dream come true that is getting ready to change the world!

 Since beginning to perform in professional theater as a six-year-old Montessori child, Brandon WilliamsCraig has wanted to understand conflict through practice and performance.
-Aikido and psychological/cultural studies, as an adult, gave him the engine to move this process forward and Association Building Community provided the context wherein his method, Martial Nonviolence, has found its expression in the Peace Practices curriculum.
+Aikido and liberal, psychological, and cultural studies gave him the engine to move this process forward and Association Building Community provided the context wherein his method, Martial Nonviolence, has found its expression in the Peace Practices curriculum.

 Pacific Rim International School provided the visionary commitment to launch the entire Peace Practices process in the San Francisco Bay Area, which made possible the receipt of international funding and a future which includes both national and international expansion.
 The dream that one boy inherited from his family, from Montessori, from Paul Baker's ensemble at the Dallas Theater Center, and from his local community became a vision and opportunity.
 Rather than "peace" becoming passive or a recommendation for other people, Martial Nonviolence practices the language and presence of peace as though it were both a physical martial art and a way of thinking and communicating deeply, as a life practice, shared with each generation, elder and younger learning together in Community.

 Martial Nonviolence teaches the body movements and techniques of aikido combined with language that aligns the inner quality of the strategy with the outer deployment of the technique.